 Quantifying the error in the central limit theorem

 When I was preparing for a statistics class I’m teaching now, I wrote up some notes on the error in the central limit theorem (CLT) for a few common distributions.
 Under mild assumptions, the CLT says that if you take any distribution and average enough samples from it, the result is nearly a normal (Gaussian) distribution.
 The more samples you take, the closer the average is to being normal.
 That means you can use a normal distribution to approximate the distribution of an average of other distributions.
-That begs a couple questions.
+That raises a couple questions.

 1. What can you say about the approximation error in general?